ShevinuM/Cant-Stop/Code Snippets/load_and_save_func.md

     }
 ```

-- The user first selects the file from the file picker in GUI
+- The user first types the filename and then the file is saved in the current directory.
+The reason I did this was so that
+the user won't forget where the files are saved if I allowed to use a file picker.
 ```java
 userInput = fileNameInputField.getText();